cypress-io/cypress-documentation/content/guides/getting-started/installing-cypress.md

 Docker images with all of the required dependencies installed are available under [cypress/base](https://github.com/cypress-io/cypress-docker-images)

-If you're running your projects in containers, then you'll want cypress in the container with the node process.
+If you're running your projects in containers, then you'll want Cypress in the container with the Node.js process.

 ```
   ui: